djr303/math-rudiments/README.md

 # Math rudiments

 * TypeScript
-* To the power of 10
+* To the power of 10??
-* Addition, subtraction, multiplication,division
+* Addition, subtraction, multiplication,division, primes

 # TODOs: